nuxeo/nuxeo-drive/README.md

 1. Generate a bug report in the **Advanced** tab of the **Settings** panel of the Nuxeo Drive client.

-    You can also log TRACE information directly in the console by using the following command-line:
+    You can also log DEBUG information directly in the console by using the following command-line:

     ```shell
-    ndrive --log-level-console=TRACE
+    ndrive --log-level-console=DEBUG
     ```

 2. Create a GitHub issue mentionning the version of the Nuxeo Platform, your operating system name and version (e.g. Windows 7), the steps to reproduce the error and a copy of the logs.